alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 ###Apply for an SIL

+You need to:

 - [complete the application](https://www.ilb.trade.gov.uk/icms/fox/icms/)
 - [log in](https://www.ilb.trade.gov.uk/icms/fox/live/IMP_LOGIN/login) once you’ve registered

 Licences are valid for 6 months.
 There’s no charge, and you will receive it within xx days/weeks.

-Otherwise, you should get an open import licence (OIL).

 Email <enquiries.ilb@bis.gsi.gov.uk> for help.

 [or should it be enquiries.ilb@trade.gsi.gov.uk ?]

+If your items are not prohibited, you need to apply for an OIL.

+You can only do this if you're a [registered firearms dealer](https://www.gov.uk/register-as-a-firearms-dealer)

 ###Apply for an OIL

-To apply for this licence, you need to be a [registered firearms dealer](https://www.gov.uk/register-as-a-firearms-dealer).
+You need to:

 - [complete the application](https://www.spiretest.trade.gov.uk/spireuat/fox)
 - [log in](https://www.spiretest.trade.gov.uk/spireuat/fox/espire/LOGIN/login) once you’ve registered